jeudesprits/PSTask/README.md

   )
 ```

-Tasks are added to the queue in the same way as for `NSOperationQueue`:
+Tasks are added to the queue in the same way as for `OperationQueue`:

 ```swift
 let t1 = ...